 J Sheekey Atlantic Bar

-Why: The Legendary J Sheekey Atlantic Bar is not only home to one of London's most attractive terraces, but it also serves up a delectable Sunday brunch.
+Why we like it: The Legendary J Sheekey Atlantic Bar is not only home to one of London's most attractive terraces, but it also serves up a delectable Sunday brunch.
 Naturally, the seafood dishes are the stars here – think a classic prawn cocktail topped with flowering avocado slices, tangy cubes of tuna loaded onto a crispy taco shell, and a decadent crab mac 'n' cheese.
 Sides aren't an aferthought though and feature the likes of cripsy golden fries topped with chorizo and manchego, while desserts see sweet waffles drizzled with maple syrup.

 Where: 28-32 St Martin's Court, WC2N 4AL

 Why we like it: Celebrating New Orleans in all its sinful glory, Big Easy lays on a weekend ‘boozy brunch’ including a choice of alcoholic beverages (from house wine to Mojitos).
 This good-timing crab-shack and barbecue kitchen is located in a former Victorian power station, with many original features intact and a formidable nine-metre bar.
 Order clam chowder or Cobb salad; alternatively, choose the limitless pork and chicken-based barbecue or a fresh lobster feast.